 - What is my cancer treatment plan?

 - What are the side effects of breast cancer treatment?

 - How successful is my treatment likely to be?

 - What costs will be covered by insurance?

 - Which costs will I be responsible for?

-Your Scripps cancer care team will be with you every step of the way, ensuring that your care revolves around your medical, personal and practical needs.
+Your Scripps MD Anderson cancer care team will be with you every step of the way, ensuring that your care revolves around your medical, personal and practical needs.
 From your diagnosis through your breast cancer treatment, your nurse navigator will coordinate your care, answer questions and provide support.
 In addition, Scripps offers many resources for our breast cancer patients, from education and support groups to integrative programs, such as yoga and meditation.
 For more information, visit our cancer patient resources section.